 Value for Money

 Despite the increase in size, the raise in price from an XE to and XF isn’t quite as vast as you might expect.
-Comparing the 163hp diesel in R-Sport trim, the difference between the two is only £1,875.
-When you consider that even the basic XF includes a full leather interior, satellite navigation and 17-inch alloy wheels as standard, it seems to represent better value than the smaller car.
+Comparing the D200 diesel model, the difference between the two is only £2,867.
+When you consider that even the basic XF includes a full leather interior, satellite navigation and 18-inch alloy wheels as standard, it seems to represent better value than the smaller car.

 The XE is more fun to drive, marginally faster and more economical, but the XF is slightly more comfortable, more spacious and arguably better value for money.
 There isn’t really a bad choice here, but if refinement is a priority, go for the bigger car.
 If you want to squeeze out that little extra bit of driving enjoyment from your daily commute, the XE is the one to have.

 Save money on the Jaguar XE and XF

 Once you’ve decided which of these cars is right for you, head over to carwow to get your ideal model for the best price.
 Simply configure your car and our network of trusted dealers will come back to you with their best prices, so no need for haggling or traipsing around showrooms.